jesperes/hendi-memes/README.md

 * Demolisher remains are unmineable
 * Crashed spaceship is unmineable
 * Landfill chunks absorb pollution
+* 1 small worm "Little Johnny" is placed at a random location near spawn.
+This worm is indestructible.
+* 1 tree "The Holy Tree of Wisdom" is placed at a random location near spawn.
+This tree is indestructible.

 For those of you who do not know Michael Hendricks, check out his youtube
 channel: https://www.youtube.com/@MichaelHendriks